I3Tank/TeamProjectQuiz/README.md

 Team_QnA.txt are placeholder Questions.

-You can add your own Questions, but you have to use the correct format:
+You can add your own Questions, but you have to use the correct format and you need a minimum of 16 Questions:

 Question#rightAnswer#wrongAnswer1#wrongAnswer2#wrongAnswer3